 By Denise Grollmus

-On Monday, May 7, 2018, over 400 people poured into the main auditorium of UW’s Kane Hall for the first night of this year’s Stroum Lectures, which featured novelist Gary Shteyngart.
+On Monday, May 7, 2018, over 400 people poured into the main auditorium of the University of Washington’s Kane Hall for the first night of this year’s Stroum Lectures, which featured novelist Gary Shteyngart.
 Had you unknowingly stumbled into the room, you’d be forgiven for thinking you had walked into a sold-out comedy show, rather than an academic lecture or literary reading.

-As Shteyngart sat onstage, conversing with UW Assistant Professor of Slavic and Jewish Studies Sasha Senderovich about everything from the horrors of growing up as an asthmatic Jew in the Soviet Union to how his first three novels eerily predicted–among other things–Tinder and (former) Trump lawyer Michael Cohen, the audience howled.
+As Shteyngart sat onstage, conversing with Assistant Professor of Slavic and Jewish Studies Sasha Senderovich about everything from the horrors of growing up as an asthmatic Jew in the Soviet Union to how his first three novels eerily predicted–among other things–Tinder and (former) Trump lawyer Michael Cohen, the audience howled.
 And it didn’t let up.

 From his opening jab at Seattle’s abundance of (unaffordable) condos to his ’80s Brezhnev jokes (so resonant and funny because they work just as well for Trump), Shteyngart’s singular brand of Soviet-inflected Jewish American humor had the audience cramping up from their cheeks to their bellies all night long.

 Still, Shteyngart quipped that times were tough for a satirist.
 When the news itself reads like satirical fiction, what is a writer like Shteyngart to do?
 Who needs Absurdistan (2006) when we find ourselves living in Trumpistan?